A Symbol of Love, Luck, and Effortless Grace

 Product Description

-Hand-carved from natural wood and finished with rich layers of Urushi lacquer, these artisan-made chopsticks are more than just tableware—they're an invitation to slow down and savor.
-Inspired by the dragonfly (蜻蛉 - Tombo)—a revered symbol of joy, courage, and limitless potential in Japanese culture—each pair embodies a wish for a future that is both free-spirited and bright.
+Hand-carved from natural Katsura wood sourced in Kyoto, Japan, and finished with layers of traditional Urushi lacquer, these artisan-made chopsticks are more than just tableware—they're an invitation to slow down and savor your meals.
+Each pair measures 8.46 in (21.5 cm) in length, ideally suited for smaller hands or women, ensuring a comfortable grip that enhances your dining experience.
+Inspired by the dragonfly (蜻蛉 - Tombo)—a revered symbol in Japanese culture—each pair embodies a wish for a future that is both free-spirited and bright.

-Elegant yet practical, traditional yet timeless—these chopsticks are a celebration of craftsmanship, nature, and the quiet beauty of everyday rituals.
+Elegant yet practical, traditional yet distinct—these chopsticks are a celebration of craftsmanship and the quiet beauty of everyday rituals.
+Care is straightforward: simply hand wash with mild soap and avoid soaking to preserve the Urushi finish for years of enjoyable use.

 Product Information